Data Management Glossary

 Data governance is not about allowing access to a few privileged users; instead, it should allow broad groups of users access with appropriate controls.
 Business and IT users have different needs; business users need secure access to shared data and IT needs to set policies around security and business practices.
 When done right, data governance allows any user access to data anytime, so the organization can run more efficiently, and users can manage their workload in a self-service manner.

-Here are four things to consider when developing a data governance strategy:
+3 things to consider when developing a data governance strategy:

-Selecting a Team:
+Selecting a Data Governance Team

 - Balance IT and business leaders to get a broad view of the data and service needs